Ultralight Backpacking Food List: A High Calorie, Lightweight Plan

 Thai Peanut Noodles with tea.

-Note: I occasionally had dessert, which consisted of 4 bite size Snickers bars (170 calories / 1.3 oz).
-While I did not eat them every day, I left most of my leftovers at Muir Trail Ranch when I picked up my resupply, so they are not included in my total calorie count.
+Note: I occasionally had dessert, which consisted of 4 bite-size Snickers bars (170 calories / 1.3 oz).
+Since I wasn’t eating dessert every day, I left most of my leftovers at Muir Trail Ranch when I picked up my resupply, so they are not included in my total calorie count.
 Additionally, I removed them from the meals in my resupply since I wasn’t eating them frequently.

 If you happened to find a pile of Snickers in the hiker boxes at Muir Trail Ranch, you’re welcome!